What Are the Most Common Causes of Bicycle Accidents?

 - Speeding

-While these examples demonstrate some of the leading causes of bike accidents that stem from motorist negligence, other factors often contribute to crashes.
-These factors include things like weather conditions, visibility levels, the time of day or night, and defective road conditions.
+While these examples demonstrate some of the leading causes of bicycle accidents that stem from motorist negligence, other factors often contribute to crashes.
+These factors include weather conditions, visibility levels, the time of day or night, and defective road conditions.
 Additionally, bicycle defects and defective safety gear, such as helmets, can contribute to the overall impact of a crash.

 Because Louisiana is an at-fault state, you will need to prove that another person or party was at fault for the accident if you wish to recover compensation for your damages.
 By proving fault, you can establish who is liable for your economic and non-economic losses.

-Depending on the specifics of your case, any of the following parties may be liable for your bicycle accident:
+Depending on the specifics of your bicycle accident case, any of the following parties may be liable for your bicycle accident:

 - A negligent or reckless motorist